-- 5. Close sewage valve and open waste water valve with a quick pull.
-Make sure there are no sags in the hose during drainage.
-Close valve handle as soon as tank is empty. - 6.
-After both tanks have been drained, run several gallons of

-- water into the sewage tank through the toilet.
+- 2. Pull to drain gray water - 5.
+Open the gray water dump valve.
+Be sure there are no sags in the hose to ensure complete drainage.
+Close gray water valve as soon as tank is empty.
+(Repeat this step for aux. gray tank on 3 tank models.) - 6.
+After both tanks have been drained, run several gallons of water into the sewage tank through the toilet.
 Then open sewage dump valve and drain the tank again.
 Close valve and replace dust cap securely. - 7.
 It is advisable to add an odor control chemical to the sewage holding tank.
 These chemicals are available at most R.V. stores. - 8.
 Rinse sewer hose thoroughly with water and stow.